Putin puts nuclear forces on high alert, escalating tensions - NewsBreak

 Also, the 193-member U.N.
 General Assembly scheduled an emergency session Monday on Russia’s invasion.

-Putin, in giving the nuclear alert directive, cited not only statements by NATO members - who have rushed to reinforce the military alliance's members in Eastern Europe - but the hard-hitting financial sanctions imposed by the West against Russia, including Putin himself.
-He told his military chiefs to put nuclear forces in a “special regime of combat duty.”
+Putin, in ordering the nuclear alert, cited not only statements by NATO members but the hard-hitting financial sanctions imposed by the West against Russia, including Putin himself.

 “Western countries aren’t only taking unfriendly actions against our country in the economic sphere, but top officials from leading NATO members made aggressive statements regarding our country,” Putin said in televised comments.